AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AutomationMLContainer/RelinkPart.md

 AutomationMLContainer.RelinkPart Method
 =======================================
-AutomationML 2.1 APIChanges the uri of a package part.
+Changes the uri of a package part.
 The part is removed and readded with the provided *newPartUri*.
 All relationships of the part are updated.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)